- Babatunde Osotimehin: Women need to be able to control their own reproductive health

 While men, accidentally or deliberately, can be a barrier to these ambitions, I have also seen how they can be a major part of the solution in the unlikeliest societies.

 There are few countries with a poorer record on maternal and infant health than Niger, one of the least-developed nations.
-A traditional society where men wield most of the power, this landlocked nation in West Africa ranks at the bottom of the UNDP Gender Equality Index
+A traditional society where men wield most of the power, this landlocked nation in West Africa ranks at the bottom of the UNDP Gender Equality Index.
+Few women use contraceptives.
+Almost all births are at home.
+It helps explain why Niger has the highest fertility rate and one of the highest infant death rates in the world.

 They meet regularly to discuss and deliver solutions to Niger's challenges around maternal and reproductive health.
 This can include building a house for a new community midwife or, after talking to local women's groups, new toilet facilities at a maternity clinic.
 Perhaps even more importantly, they take the message out to new communities about the importance of family planning and proper maternal health care.